Learning Hub

 For questions regarding study and admissions please contact us:

 The accountant has become a key player in the provision of management information, to enable successful decision-making, planning and control.
-To achieve this, you will consider the practical techniques involved in accounting and finance, and then continue to develop your skills to critically analyse the theory behind these techniques.
+To achieve this, on the International Accounting Top-Up degree, you will consider the practical techniques involved in accounting and finance, and then continue to develop your skills to critically analyse the theory behind these techniques.

 Our International Accounting top-up focuses on the global business environment and provides you with the skills you need to work in an international organisation.
 We will develop your ability to analyse and evaluate real organisations and effectively communicate your views and opinions.
 Our International Accounting top-up is an excellent foundation for entry onto a Master’s programme.

-This module provides an appreciation of the key issues in international financial reporting and financial analysis, understanding the financial reporting challenges of multinational companies, comparing and contrasting accounting regulatory frameworks, the preparation and interpretation of consolidated financial statements, exploring and evaluating how different jurisdictions recognise, measure and disclose various items such as goodwill, and performing and deciphering financial analysis.
+This module on the international accounting degree provides an appreciation of the key issues in international financial reporting and financial analysis, understanding the financial reporting challenges of multinational companies, comparing and contrasting accounting regulatory frameworks, the preparation and interpretation of consolidated financial statements, exploring and evaluating how different jurisdictions recognise, measure and disclose various items such as goodwill, and performing and deciphering financial analysis.

 You will develop your understanding of the complexity of global tax systems and how multinationals plan and manage tax.
 The challenges of double taxation and the bi/multil-lateral agreements in place to reduce that are addressed in this module.
 Contemporary themes in international tax will include tax avoidance (passive and aggressive), tax evasion and the role of tax havens.